'What were you thinking?!'

-The people holding on to the keelhauling rope had joined the fight long ago, but someone had been thoughtful, or cruel, enough to tie one end to the railing.
-It was hard to get enough leverage, but Glaw grabbed it and leaned backwards.
+The people holding onto the keelhauling rope had joined the fight long ago, but someone had been thoughtful, or cruel, enough to tie one end to the railing.
+It was hard to get enough leverage, but Glaw grabbed it and leaned back.

 It wouldn't budge.

 A shift in the air next to him heralded Nikon's arrival.
 The screaming and shouting grew in volume as the smallest of the masts straightened back up, its sails coming untangled.
 The sound of bodies hitting the deck was loud, but not as loud as it could have been.
 The sails had let them go no more than two meters above the deck.

 His attention on the mast, Glaw started as a hand tore his from the keelhauling rope.
 Nikon gathered up Glaw's wrists in one hand and held onto the rope with the other, his legs hooked through the bars of the railing for balance. <Don't bother with that.>

 He cut the rope.
 Glaw pulled free and threw himself against the railing, grasping after it.
 It slipped through his fingers and sank.
 His mouth fell open in horror and shock.
 He felt numb. <Why would you do that?!>

 But Nikon was already gone.
 A loud crash could be heard as he jumped and slammed a fist into the rear mast, sending splinters raining down on anyone who didn't have the time or presence of mind to rush to the prow.